This entry covers:

 Charter & Code: Annotated editions of the New York City Charter and Administrative Code are published by Command Information Services (formerly Lenz & Riecker, Inc.) and the New York Legal Publishing Corporation.
 Neither version is especially current.
 Annotations to the blue & black Command looseleaf are printed under a separate tab at the end of each volume.

-The Charter and Code are posted free in the Public Access Portal to the Laws of the City of New York and at the end of the New York Legislature's Laws of New York.
+The Charter is available on the website of the New York City Charter Revision Commission and the Code is available at the end of the New York Legislature's Laws of New York.
 They are searchable through Westlaw (NYC-C and NYC-CODE) and Lexis (NY;NYCCHT and NY;NYCCDE) and Loislaw.

 The Administrative Code was recodified in 1985, and all the section numbers were changed.
 The published Code editions have derivation and distribution tables that allow you to correlate pre- and post-codification section numbers.
 If you don't have a Code available, the New York Legislative Service (212-962-2826) will trace sections for you.